-Judge Tells Trump Free Speech Should Not Incite Violence– Lawsuit Goes Ahead
+Judge Tells Trump Free Speech Should Not Incite Violence — Lawsuit Goes Ahead

 — CNN (@CNN) March 28, 2017

-In lighter POTUS news, Donald Trump and The New York Post were the butt of a hilarious April Fools Day prank carried out by a hacker yesterday.
+In lighter presidential news, Donald Trump and the New York Post were the butt of a hilarious April Fools’ Day prank carried out by a hacker yesterday.
 The app’s push notifications sent out an alert which said “Heil President Trump,” among other nonsensical messages.

 “The push alert system for our mobile app was compromised this evening.
 Please accept our apologies,” the newspaper tweeted in an attempt at damage control.